Navigo

 Facility Coding

-Facility claims should align with the 2026 framework used for physician coding: approach, guidance, and targeting strategy.
-Documentation consistency and clean charge capture reduce denials—especially for fusion and in-bore workflows.
+Facility claims should support the same 2026 biopsy framework used for physician coding: approach, guidance, and targeting strategy.
+Payment and packaging rules vary by payer and site of service (Office/Clinic, ASC, HOPD).
+Clear documentation and clean charge capture reduce denials—especially for fusion and in-bore workflows.

 Facility reimbursement is often most sensitive to where the procedure occurred and what resources were required:

-- Office/Clinic: Supplies and imaging resources may be captured differently than outpatient departments.
+- Office/Clinic: May be billed under professional/clinic billing rules; supplies and imaging resources are often captured differently than outpatient departments.

-- ASC: Payment is typically procedure-based; confirm payer policy for fusion and transperineal workflows.
+- ASC: Payment is typically procedure-based; confirm payer policy for MRI-fusion and transperineal workflows, especially when specialized equipment is used.

-- HOPD: Packaging rules and departmental charging can affect reimbursement; in-bore workflows typically involve higher resource use.
+- HOPD (Outpatient Hospital): Payment may be influenced by packaging rules and departmental charging; in-bore imaging workflows typically have higher facility resource use.

-Practical takeaway: Facility documentation should clearly support (1) approach, (2) guidance modality, and (3) targeted lesion count.
+Practical takeaway: For consistent reimbursement, the facility record should clearly support (1) approach, (2) guidance modality, and (3) targeted lesion count.

-To reduce denials and miscoding, ensure the following elements are captured in the facility record:
+To reduce denials and miscoding, ensure the following elements are captured in the facility record (op note + nursing/tech documentation + device logs as applicable):

 - Approach: Transrectal vs transperineal (explicit language).